rocket-pool/old.docs.rocketpool.net/src/guides/staking/via-l2.md

 ## Transferring ETH from Layer 1 to Layer 2 via Hop

-There are several ways to move bridge ETH from the Ethereum Mainnet to a Layer 2 network.
+There are several ways to bridge ETH from the Ethereum Mainnet to a Layer 2 network.
 In this demonstration, we're going to use the [Hop](https://docs.hop.exchange/faq) protocol - a simple and reliable way to move ETH (and a few other coins) from Layer 1 to several Layer 2 networks, or between Layer 2 networks.

 Navigate to the Hop exchange website here: